Ko ngā pūrākau a te hunga FASD | Stories from those with FASD

 • If you're a bit older, get help on learning to budget and practice planning for monthly bills to help remember about time and money concepts.

-• Get a person you trust to help keep track of your expenses, when you owe money, and when and what you spend your money on.
+• Get a person you trust to help keep track of your expenses, when you owe money, and what you spend your money on.

 • It can be great to get help setting up automatic payments for any payments that need to happen every month such as rent if you are living independently.